-For almost fifty years Puerto Rico was presented to the world as a showcase of economic development.
-After World War II, the U.S. possession became a strategic component of the U.S defense system in the region.
+For almost fifty years Puerto Rico was presented as a showcase of economic development.
+After World War II, the U.S. possession became a strategic component of the U.S. defense system in the region.
 The strategic location in the Caribbean was crucial during the “Cold War” and the geopolitical confrontation with the Soviet Union.

 Between 1948 and 1996, the political and economic experiment worked almost perfect.
-If we look at the evolution of the economy during the first two decades of the birth of the self-government model, there was a healthy economic growth, with rates that reached 6%.
+The evolution of the economy during the first two decades of the birth of the self-government model, there was a healthy economic growth, with rates that reached 6%.
 The institutional framework developed in Puerto Rico was so impressive, that it was called “the showcase of democracy” and the United States used us as an example for other developing economies.

 During the peak of the industrial-economic takeoff, the country was able to construct a technocracy that would be vital for the development of a good culture in the public administration.
 Everything was going well, and the democratic experiment created in 1952, even with its limitations, gave considerable space to local politicians and the rest of society, to construct what would be one of the most stable and prosperous economies in its hemisphere.